mutahiwachira/biodiversity/readme.md

 The app was deployed to an AWS Ubuntu server with 30 GB of disk space and 8GB of memory.
 Access to the server is controlled and I am in posession of the private key to SSH into the server.
 HTTPS and a custom domain have not yet been set up.

+Data was loaded onto the server using FileZilla and a secure ssh connection.
+At no point was data uploaded to the repository and this practise should be continued.

 Docker was used to enclose the application state, with the `rocker/shinyverse` and `rocker/tidyverse` packages being used to include Shiny Server Open Source and RStudio Server Open Source respectively.

 `renv` was used to keep track of the libraries used in the project, but this was not included directly in the Dockerfile.
 So the design of the app is three quarters of the way to full reproducibility.
 However, the packages used were included statically and packaged together.
 See [mutahiwachira/biodiversity](https://hub.docker.com/repository/docker/mutahiwachira/biodiversity) for a docker container including Shiny Server and the packages needed for this project as at (27th June).